arkadius-cl/paperless_downloader/README.md

-# Paperless downloader
+# Paperless document downloader

-This tool should help with downloading all files stored in paperless.
+This tool should help with downloading documents stored in paperless.

 To install dependencies: